MikroElektronika/mikrosdk_click_v2/clicks/shtan/README.md

 > void shtan_set_mode ( shtan_t *ctx, uint8_t adc_mode );

 - Function hardware reset the SHT3x-ARP Humidity and Temperature Sensor IC
-- on SHT AN click by cleared to '0' state of the RST pin,
+- on SHT AN Click by cleared to '0' state of the RST pin,
 - wait the 100 ms, sets to '1' state of the RST pin.
 > void shtan_reset ( shtan_t *ctx );

 ## Examples Description

-> This example demonstrates the use of SHT AN click to measure temperature and humidity.
+> This example demonstrates the use of SHT AN Click to measure temperature and humidity.

 **The demo application is composed of two sections :**